convergence? is this some new age thing?

 Yelapa, Jalisco, Mexico, is a rustic car-free village about 30-40 minutes from Puerto Vallarta by boat.
 To get there, fly to PVR, take a cab or bus to Los Muertos pier or Boca de Tomatlán, and catch a water taxi to Yelapa.
 Once you're in Yelapa, everything is in walking distance, though there are ATV taxis if you're in a hurry or not inclined to walk.

-Yelapa is part of a land grant comunidad indigena, collectively owned by five indigenous families for many generations, so while foreigners and people from other parts of Mexico may hold long-term leases to operate businesses in Yelapa, all of the land in Yelapa is under the stewardship of native Yelapenses.
+Yelapa is part of a land grant comunidad indigena, collectively owned by five indigenous families for many generations, so while foreigners and people from other parts of Mexico may hold long-term leases to operate businesses there, all of the land in Yelapa is under the stewardship of native Yelapenses.
 The local culture is an interesting blend, heavily influenced by those five founding families and a sprinkling of bohemian expats from the west coast of the U.S. and Canada.

 Mexico in general is a feast for the senses, especially the taste buds, and for a small town, Yelapa has more than its share of decent restaurants.
-If you like Mexican food or seafood you will have a great abundance of places to choose from, and there are also plenty of vegetarian and vegan meal options as well as a variety of non-Mexican cuisine.
+If you like Mexican food or seafood you will have a great abundance of places to choose from, and there are also plenty of vegetarian and vegan meal options as well as a variety of non-Mexican cuisines.

 Yelapa is not everyone's cup of tea - it's rustic, there's a lot of walking, there aren't a lot of cultural sites to visit or nightlife opportunities (though March is high season), and the beach is perfectly fine for sunning and swimming but not pristine white sand.
 But we love it there, as do a growing number of our friends, and if you decide to check it out we hope you will too.